croox/generator-wp-dev-env/docs/src/types/Guide/grunt_taskrunner.md

 [@wordpress/hooks](https://www.npmjs.com/package/@wordpress/hooks) is used to create action and filter hooks.

 Hooked function can be added to `./grunt/hooked/` ???link.
 Each file should export a function named equally to the files basename, containing one or more hooked functions.

+### Filter

+Every built in grunt task configuration is filterable.
+As well as some options, replacements and more.
+Following lists all built in filter:

+@include::filter_list

+### Actions

+Following lists all built in actions:

+@include::action_list